-For more information, refer to sections Restoring the server configuration from the web interface, Restoring server configuration from the command line interface and Restoring server configuration from the initialization wizard.
+For more information, refer to sections Restoring server configuration from the web interface, Restoring server configuration from the command line interface and Restoring server configuration from the initialization wizard.

-12.7.2 Saving the server configuration from the command line interface
+13.7.2 Saving the server configuration from the command line interface

-- 1. To save a server configuration from the command line interface, connect to the SMC server via the console port or SSH connection with the "root" user. - Enter the command smc-config-backup The name of the archive name is displayed. - 3.
+- To save a server configuration from the command line interface, connect to the SMC server via the console port or SSH connection. - 2.
+Enter the command smc-config-backup The name of the archive name is displayed. - 3.
 To save the configuration without the deployment history, enter the command smc-config-backup --no-history